Author: Randeep Singh / go to all articles on Yoga cure

-Upper back Pain Relief Yoga Exercises, Back Shoulder Poses
+Upper back Pain Relief Yoga Exercises, Poses for Shoulder

 Nature has imparted a higher degree of sturdiness to the thoracic part in comparison to the other sections of the spine.
 The thoracic part of the spine is rendered immobile by the longer, overlapping, downward directed spinous processes in the thoracic vertebrae.
 This arrangement of the vertebrae almost locks the length of this part of the spine into a straight rod like construct, the spine in the upper back is very difficult to bend backwards, or rotate around its axis into a twist.